 The change from a dark silt to a moving sand streambed resulted in a change in albedo.
 The flat, relatively uniform light colored streambed may have made the trout more vulnerable to predation.
-The decreased static water volume means higher streamflow velocities, which without a commensurate increase in obstacles to break the flow, may result in a more stressful environment for fish.
-The impact of bedload sediment is believed to be greatest in low-gradient streams or low-gradient sections of streams, because of the greater deposition (Hansen et al. 1982).
+The decreased static water volume velocities, which without a higher streamflow means commensurate increase in obstacles to break the flow, may result in a more stressful environment for fish.
+The impact of bedload sediment is believed to be greatest in lowlow-gradient gradient streams or sections of streams, because of the greater deposition (Hansen et al. 1982).

-Major changes in channel geometry occurred during the 4 following the end of treatment. vears characteristics, such as water surface elevation, streambed elevation, and stream width, the stream reverted to near its initial state.
-For others, such as water depth and static volume, recovery was judged to be about half completed. particular importance from the fisheries standpoint is that there was essentially no recovery in terms of pool or channel deepening near banks.
+Major changes in channel geometry occurred during the 4 following the end of treatment.
+For years some characteristics, such as water surface elevation, streambed elevation, and stream width, the stream reverted to near its initial state.
+For others, such as water depth and static volume, recovery was judged to be about half completed.
+Of particular importance from the fisheries standpoint is that there was essentially no recovery in terms of pool or channel deepening near banks.
 Thus, there has been a longterm reduction in fish cover that has shown little recovery in 4 years since the end of adding sand to the stream.